OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

 A beam of yellow light flashes from your pointing finger, then condenses to linger at a chosen point within range as a glowing bead for the duration.
 When the spell ends, either because your concentration is broken or because you decide to end it, the bead blossoms with a low roar into an explosion of flame that spreads around corners.
-Each creature in a 20-foot-radius sphere centered on that point must make a Dexterity saving throw.
+Each creature in a 20-foot radius sphere centered on that point must make a Dexterity saving throw.
 A creature takes fire damage equal to the total accumulated damage on a failed save, or half as much damage on a successful one.

 The spell’s base damage is 12d6.
 If at the end of your turn the bead has not yet detonated, the damage increases by 1d6.